Reach Robotics is closing up shop – TechCrunch

 Unfortunately, for Reach Robotics, in its current form at least, today marks the end of that journey.

 It doesn’t sound like Adekunle is finished with robotics altogether though.
-In a public Instagram post, he notes that while “Reach Robotics is closing down today due to tough business circumstances” he is “looking forward to sharing some exciting new ventures in the Robotics space in Europe and Education in Africa and the Middle East.”
+In a public Instagram post, he notes that while “Reach Robotics is closing down today due to tough business circumstances,” he is “looking forward to sharing some exciting new ventures in the Robotics space in Europe and Education in Africa and the Middle East.”

 Co-founder John Rees, meanwhile, writes on LinkedIn: